wellingtoncunha/big_data/stand_up_a_hadoop_cluster_on_aws.md

     $HADOOP_HOME/sbin/mr-jobhistory-daemon.sh start historyserver
     ```

+8. [**Not working, need to investigate more**] You can set up Hadoop services to start at boot.
+To do so, you need to create a bash script under /etc/init.d, as below:

+    ```bash
+    sudo touch /etc/init.d/hadoop.sh
+    sudo chown -R ubuntu /etc/init.d/hadoop.sh
+    sudo chmod +x /etc/init.d/hadoop.sh
+    sudo nano /etc/init.d/hadoop.sh
+    ```

+    Then you need to call the scripts above from inside this script:

+    ```bash
+    $HADOOP_HOME/sbin/start-dfs.sh;
+    $HADOOP_HOME/sbin/start-yarn.sh;
+    $HADOOP_HOME/sbin/mr-jobhistory-daemon.sh start historyserver;
+    ```

-8. If you want to see what JAVA processes are running:
+9. If you want to see what JAVA processes are running:

     ```bash
     jps